-If a child in the second or sixth grade fails to present proof by May 15, the school may hold the child's report card until the child presents proof: (1) of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.
+If a child in the second or sixth grade fails to present proof by May 15, the school will request that the child presents proof: (1) of a completed dental examination, or (2) that a dental examination will take place within 60 days after May 15.
 The Superintendent or designee shall ensure that parents/guardians are notified of this dental examination requirement at least 60 days before May 15 of each school year.